gaois/Gaois.QueryLogger/README.md

 ## Additional credits

 The architecture of Gaois.QueryLogger is heavily inspired by the [StackExchange.Exceptional](https://github.com/NickCraver/StackExchange.Exceptional) library.
-It makes use of two other third-party open-source libraries: [Dapper](https://github.com/StackExchange/Dapper/) and [AutoMapper](https://automapper.org/).
+Gaois.QueryLogger makes use of two other third-party open-source libraries: [Dapper](https://github.com/StackExchange/Dapper/) and [AutoMapper](https://automapper.org/).

 ## Roadmap